 Growing up, you collect the deed to the Reading Railroad, State Avenue, and Park Place to then realize it’s not quite as simple as a roll of the dice.
 The advantages and profitability of real estate investments have become more well-known and popular in recent years.
 Markets are getting hotter while younger people are trying to buy instead of rent, grow their wealth, and prepare for retirement.
 Throughout all industries, we see people looking for additional sources of income through potential rental properties.
 Although a great strategy and likely a lucrative venture, not everyone can invest the time and resources to managing an apartment complex, an Airbnb, an office building, or another property that requires regular oversight.
 For a young entrepreneur, apart from the daily challenges, current prices make it difficult to afford one let alone several investment properties.
 But that does not mean there are not options for those still interested.
 There are ways to partake in the real estate industry at an affordable price without committing to the sole responsibility.
 Through fractional real estate, individual investors can purchase a percentage of commercial real estate ownership that would otherwise be unattainable.

 Fractional ownership is an investment structure that allows multiple investors to purchase percentage ownership in an investment-grade asset.
-In the United States, there are two primary options for those interested in fractional real estate ownership: Delaware Statutory Trust (DST) and Tenant-In-Common (TIC) ownership.
+In the United States, there are two primary options for those interested in fractional real estate ownership: A Delaware Statutory Trust is a real estate investment vehicle that provides investors with access to investment grade real estate that is generally larger than they could have acquired on their own.
+The Taxpayer acquires a fractional interest (see below) in the property.
+Use of DSTs in 1031 exchanges was approved by the IRS in Revenue Procedure 2004-86.
+Delaware Statutory Trust (DST) and Tenant-In-Common (TIC) ownership.

 Tenant In Common Ownership